-A nonprofit reserve fund is a nonprofit organization’s version of a savings account.
+A nonprofit reserve fund, also called cash reserves or a rainy day fund, is a nonprofit organization’s version of a savings account.
 Unlike funds allocated toward daily programs or activities, these are unrestricted funds set aside from normal operating funds and used sparingly.
-Some organizations call it a rainy day fund.

 Generally, cash reserves are meant for emergencies when expected income falls through or when unexpected expenses hit.
-Developing a healthy reserve fund is a key financial milestone to building a sound, sustainable organization and should be one of the first priorities when gaining maturity and moving past the scarcity mindset.
+Developing a healthy reserve fund should be one of your first financial priorities.
+In doing so, you’ll build a sound, sustainable organization that progresses beyond a scarcity mindset.

 Can Nonprofits Have Reserve Funds?

 For nonprofits, reserve funds can come from a number of different sources.
-Nonprofit reserve funds may be set aside from a surplus at the end of a fiscal year, given from a donor, or accrued from a line in your operating budget.
+They may be set aside from a surplus at the end of a fiscal year, given from a donor, or accrued from a line in your operating budget.

-Additionally, nonprofits can actively grow and replenish their existing reserve funds by taking proactive steps, including:
+Additionally, nonprofits can actively grow and replenish their existing reserve funds by taking proactive steps like:

 - Identifying reserve growth as a component of a capital campaign.